 The combo holiday

 Half-holidays – where you visit one destination for a week and then move on to a nearby location for the remainder of the trip – are a great way to save money and combine a beach holiday with a sightseeing holiday or city break.
-For example, you can book a pricier resort holiday for a week, and then book a much cheaper hotel near historical sites/city centre.
-This cuts down on the taxis or hire car that you’d otherwise have to fork out on to visit these sights if you did two weeks at a resort.
+For example, you can book a pricier resort holiday for a week, then book a much cheaper hotel near historical sites/city centre.
+This cuts down on the taxis or hire car that you’d otherwise have to fork out for to visit these sights if you did two weeks at a resort.

 Reduce your airport travel/parking costs